lengocduc195/CTC-SpeechRefinement/ctc_decoder_README.md

 - This project uses PyTorch for tensor operations
 - SentencePiece for BPE tokenization
 - KenLM for language model integration
-- JiWER for WER/CER calculation
+- JiWER for WER/CER calculation (with fallback implementation)